vega/falcon/README.md

 Just so we can take advantage of the old code, right now its in the `old` directory.
 This will be removed when Falcon 2 is a package.
 Simply for convenience for now.

+Some standards are in the `DEVELOPMENT.md` file if you wish to contribute.

 ### Falcon 2 – Getting Started

 This one is currently being developed through the example.
 Not yet compiling to its own package.
 The ts source for falcon 2 is in the `src` directory.
 But we'll run an example of its use in the `examples` directory.